2023 Candidate Elections Coming Soon!

 If elected, new Board members are required to attend a New Board Member Orientation meeting.
 You may also attend RCA Board meetings as an observer prior to your term start; pending board meeting schedules.
 You are free to observe in these meetings, but you will not vote on any decisions brought before the Board.

-Your two-year term as a full voting Board member begins in the Spring of 2023; pending board meeting timing.
+Your two-year term as a full voting Board member begins in the Spring of 2024 at the RCA Annual Conference (March 2024; Marriott Boston Quincy).

 Questions

-If you have any questions about the election process or your application, please contact any Nominations and Board Development (NBDC) member via email: info@culinology.org
+If you have any questions about the election process or your application, please contact any Nominations and Board Development (NBDC) member directly or submit question to: elections@culinology.org

 Catherine Proper: NBDC Chair